bilby-dev/bilby/CONTRIBUTING.md

 1. Navigate to https://github.com/bilby-dev/bilby/releases.
 2. Click `Draft new release`.
-3. Select a existing tag that does not have a release or specify the name of a new tag that will be made when the release is made.
+3. Select an existing tag that does not have a release or specify the name of a new tag that will be made when the release is made.
 4. Specify the version as the title, e.g. `v2.4.0`.
 5. Copy the relevant section from the changelog and include a link to the full changelog, e.g.